Registered & Licensed Counsellor (Malaysia, KB-01672, PA-01245)

 M.Sc.
 Biochemistry (University of Madras)

-Post-graduate Diploma in Play Therapy (PTI); Emotionally Focused Therapy for Couples (Basic Externship & Core Skills); Diploma in Regression Therapy.
+Certified Play Therapist & Accredited Clinical Supervisor for Play and Creative Art Therapies (Play Therapy International); Emotionally Focused Therapy for Couples (Basic Externship & Core Skills); Eye-Movement Desensitization and Reprocessing (EMDR), Parts I & II; Diploma in Regression Therapy.

 Life is a lot about relationships.
 Our brains are hard wired to get our emotional needs met through relationships.
 From my personal experience – the relationship one has with oneself impacts all other relationships.
 As one learns to respect, forgive, appreciate and value oneself, the color of the lens through which one views the world shifts to a pleasanter one.
 To put this simply – happiness does not remain a dream but is attainable in the here and now.